keu/docs/astro/secrets-backend.md

 - A [Deployment](create-deployment.md).
 - The [Astro CLI](cli/overview.md).
 - An [Astro project](create-project.md) with version 5.1.0+ of `apache-airflow-providers-amazon`.
-See [AWS IAM roles](connect-external-services.md#aws-iam-roles).
+See [Add Python and OS-level packages](develop-projec.mdt#add-python-and-os-level-packages).
 - An IAM role with the `SecretsManagerReadWrite` policy that your Astro cluster can assume.
-See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
+See [AWS IAM roles](connect-external-services.md#aws-iam-roles).
 - A valid AWS Access Key ID and Secret Access Key.

 #### Step 1: Create an Airflow variable or connection in AWS Secrets Manager